spences10/scottspence.com/copy/faq.md

 very interested in roles that are using it.

 Tailwind is my current preference for the speed which it offers when creating projects.
-I have used styled-components for many projects.
+I have also used styled-components for many projects in the past.

 I have a wealth of knowledge using [Gatsby] (2017-2020) (which uses **React** and **GraphQL**) and have consulted on large scale projects